w3c/ColorWeb-CG/canvas_float.md

 An `ImageData` has a `data` member, which is a `Uint8ClampedArray`, making its format 8 bits per channel RGBA.

-The color gamut of a screen may be queried using the `color-gamut` CSS media query.
-This provides resolution of `"srgb"`, `"p3"`, and `"rec2020"`.

-The `PredefinedColorSpace` enum currently only includes `"srgb"` and `"display-p3"`.

 ## Use Cases and Motivation

-### Floating-point precision

 High dynamic range and wide color gamut content content often requires more than 8 bits per channel to avoid banding artifacts.

 Medical applications (e.g, radiography) demand higher than 8 bits per channel resolution.

 Modern high end displays are capable of displaying more than 8 bits per channel.

-### The `"srgb-linear"` color space

-Physically based rendering applications often wish to operate in a color space with linear light values.

-This color space was not included when `PredefinedColorSpace` was introduced because 8 bits per color was insufficient precision for representing this color space (both in rendering contexts and in `ImageData`).
-Now that floating-point color types are available, this color space can be used without unacceptable precision loss.

-### Color volume query

-Graphics applications wish to control the precise way in which their content is mapped to the capabilities of the output screen.
-This requires knowledge of the color volume that the screen.

-Prior to the addition of floating-point color types, these applications were unable to perform meaningful mapping without losing significant precision.
-Now that floating-point color types are available, this is a meaningful capability.

 ## Proposed changes